agra-uni-bremen/metaSMT/README.md

 is expected to be present in the metaSMT main folder.
 You can either freshly clone the repository from https://github.com/agra-uni-bremen/dependencies.git or symlink to an existing dependencies folder.
-The folder name 'dependencies' is fixed and cannot be changed
+The folder name 'dependencies' is fixed and cannot be changed.

 ## 1. The `bootstrap.sh` script